SpinDoctorMRI/SpinDoctor/README.md

 Software requirements

-	The SpinDoctor Toolbox and the Neuron Module have been developed in the MATLAB R2017b and require no additional MATLAB toolboxes.
+	The SpinDoctor Toolbox and the Neuron Module have been developed in the MATLAB R2017b and require no additional MATLAB Toolboxes.

 	*****However, the current version of the Matrix Formalism Module requires the MATLAB PDE Toolbox (2017 or later) due to certain difficulties of implementing the matrix eigenvalue solution on a restricted eigenvalue interval.
-	This technical issue will be addressed in a future release.
+	This technical issue will be addressed in a future release.*****

 Getting started